The six-stroke roll is one of a handful of popular rudiments commonly applied to the drum set. Let’s explore some of the ways we can orchestrate it.

 The most commonly used application of this rudiment is as a fill commonly heard in Motown songs.
 Move the first note to a tom and add two more quarter notes.

-And here is one of my favorite ways to apply it; playing it as 16th note triplets with the doubles between the hi-hat and ride with the snare on 2 and 4.
+And here is one of my favorite ways to apply it; playing it as a straight 16th note triplet beat between the hi-hat and ride cymbals.